elenabortolato/APAFA/README.md

 - Real_data contains the code and data to reproduce the analysis and figures on the real data examples of Section 4 and the code for the out-of-sample predictive experiment reported in the Supplementary materials
 - Supplementary contains short examples of workflow and the material to reproduce some extra simulations that are reported in the Supplementary Materials: (the effect of the prior hyperparameters choice, the effect of standardizing the factors, extra visualizations and uncertainty quantification summaries)

-- In each of the subfolders there's a decription of the files contained